mirzask/cards/content/Valvular Disorders/Aortic Stenosis.md

 # Severe AS

+- In up to 40% of patients, resting echocardiographic assessment of aortic stenosis severity is discordant, leading to clinical uncertainty.[^pawade]
 - Resources
 	- 📄Barnhart, G. R., Martin, R. P., Thomas, J. D., & McCarthy, P. M. (2020).
 The Need for Echocardiography Alerts for Aortic Stenosis: The Time Has Come.
 Journal of the American Society of Echocardiography, 33(3), 355–357. https://doi.org/10.1016/j.echo.2019.11.005